rwols/gintonic/README.md

 =======

 You do not have to install libjpeg and libpng.
 Loading images into memory can be done with the WIC API of Windows.
-I probably want to do the same with OSX, using the Cocoa API, but that's another story.
 There is no universal way to install dependencies on Windows, so it can be a bit of a pain to do this.
 CMake has an installer, so no problem there.
 I recommend downloading the precompiled binaries of SDL2.
 The website of the Freetype project has some links to websites which provide precompiled binaries.
 I suggest making a separate folder for each dependency in your top-level directory.
 For instance, C:\Freetype, C:\SDL2, and so forth.
+The FBX SDK has an installer, so that's nice too.
+The FBX SDK will be installed in %programfiles%\Autodesk\FBX.
 Once the dependencies are installed, you need to setup some environment variables.
 The top-level CMakeLists.txt file expects the following environment variables to be defined.

 * BOOST_ROOT: Location of Boost (e.g. C:\Boost)
-* FBX_DIR: Location of the FBX SDK directory
-	(e.g. %PROGRAMFILES%\Autodesk\FBX SDK\)
 * SDL2: Location of the SDL2 directory (e.g. C:\SDL2)
 * FREETYPE_DIR: Location of the Freetype library (e.g. C:\Freetype)

+In addition, if for some reason CMake cannot find the FBX SDK, you can set an environment variable called FBX_ROOT to point to the root FBX folder.

 OSX
 ===